GSA/digitalgov.gov/content/resources/an-introduction-to-privacy.md

 ## What can I do next?

 Do you ever wonder how many visitors your agency’s privacy website gets, what they search for, how long they stay, and if they are mobile users?
-Or does your [Senior Agency Official for Privacy](https://www.fpc.gov/council-members/) ever ask how well your privacy website and resources are serving your users?
+Or does your [Senior Agency Official for Privacy](https://www.fpc.gov/council-members/) ever ask how well your privacy resources are serving your users?

 It’s important to understand how visitors use the privacy pages on your agency websites.

-Watch [Analyzing web metrics for federal privacy professionals](https://youtu.be/bYkOqGiPXKE) (52-minute video) to understand how you can use data from the [Digital Analytics Program](https://digital.gov/guides/dap/) to improve the privacy-related pages on your website.
+Watch the 52-minute video, [Analyzing web metrics for federal privacy professionals](https://youtu.be/bYkOqGiPXKE), to understand how you can use data from the [Digital Analytics Program](https://digital.gov/guides/dap/) to improve the privacy-related pages on your website.